paritytech/scale-info/README.md

 Type identifiers and associated definitions are registered there and are associated with unique IDs that the outside can use to refer to them providing a lightweight way to decrease overhead of using type identifiers instead.

-For the purpose of communicating type ID and definition there exists the `HasTypeId` and `HasTypeDef` respectively that is to be implemented by all supported types.
+For the purpose of communicating type ID and definition there exists the `TypeInfoId` and `TypeInfoDef` respectively that is to be implemented by all supported types.

 All concrete `TypeId` and `TypeDef` structures have two forms: